paulchambaz/twitch-cli/README.md

 sudo make clean install
 ```

 This project is only available on Linux.
-However, the only this that needs updating is the makefile, so you could compile it yourself and install the binary in the correct directories yourself.
+However, the only thing that needs updating is the makefile, so you could compile it yourself and install the binary in the correct directories yourself.

 Dependencies
 -